ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 ```ocaml
 float_of_int i +. f
 ```

 `float_of_int` is a function which takes an `int` and returns a `float`.

 You might think that these explicit casts are ugly, time-consuming even, but there are several arguments in their favour.
-Firstly, OCaml needs this explicit casting to be able to do type inference (see below), and type inference is such a wonderful time-saving feature that it easily offsets the extra keyboarding of explicit casts.
+Firstly, OCaml needs this explicit casting to be able to do type inference (see below), and type inference is a wonderful time-saving feature.
 Secondly, if you've spent time debugging C programs you'll know that (a) implicit casts cause errors which are hard to find, and (b) much of the time you're sitting there trying to work out where the implicit casts happen.
 Making the casts explicit helps you in debugging.
 Thirdly, some casts (particularly int <-> float) are actually very expensive operations.
 We do ourselves no favours by hiding them.

 ## Recursive functions